bemc22/JR2net/README.md

 # JR2net
-JR2net: A Joint Representation and Recovery Networkfor Compressive Spectral Imaging
+JR2net: A Joint Representation and Recovery Network for Compressive Spectral Imaging